yenicapotediaz/k2/Documentation/tags/README.md

 ...
 ```

-User are also able to use **multiple tags** using delimeter : ','
+Users are also able to use **multiple tags** using delimiter: ','
 ```bash
 $ docker run $K2OPTS -e KRAKEN_TAGS="fabric_only,services_only" quay.io/samsung_cnct/k2:latest ./bin/up.sh --config $HOME/.kraken/${CLUSTER}.yaml
 ```

 ### Run with tags through Kraken-tools image for using local Kraken repository
 Like example above, you can set $KRAKEN_TAGS as 'dryrun' to run shell script without spinning up
-clusters
+clusters.

 ```bash
 $ .${YOURK2PATH}/hack/dockerdev -c ~/.kraken/${CLUSTER}.yaml